 22 Feb Is Busy Necessary?
 Part 1

+Busyness kills creativity.
 We have the world at our fingertips.
 Thanks to our handy electronic devices, we have immediate access to an abundance of resources and information and can get so much more done in one day than ever before.
 Gone are the days of having to wait in long lines or parking lot traffic jams to get what we need.
 We can get a degree and maintain a full-time job all without leaving the convenience of home.
 Totally efficient, right?
-But I can also get lost in social media, scroll through endless pages of shopping websites, or obsessively check our inbox and not even realise how much time we waste.
+But I can also get lost in social media, scroll through endless pages of shopping websites.
+I could also obsessively check our inbox and not even realise how much time we waste.

 Is It Necessary To Be Busy?

 There are different reasons why people are busy.
 It is difficult to tell the difference between someone who is legitimately engaged in meaningful pursuits.
 It can also be difficult to identify those who use busyness to compensate for anxiety or fear.
 Perhaps it’s fear of not being enough, or missing out, or facing challenges.

 Whatever the reason, if left unchecked, busyness may be a straight path to exhaustion, anxiety and fear that you may be trying to avoid.

 How can busyness kill creativity?
 Unless you’re a 7-year-old child, the words “I’m bored” probably rarely enters your mind.
 From the moment we wake up, most of us are inundated with demands and expectations from work, family, and friends.
 And because we have immediate access to things and each other, it’s easy to be overwhelmed and feel like everything has to be done last week.
 If we’re not careful, half the day can be spent responding to emails.
 The other half can be spent in meaning well but energy draining jobs we find mundane.
 We are encouraged with go-get them and you-can-do-it messages that seem to do little to fix the burnout that will likely occur if we continue to feel the need to cram everything into our day.